-You do not need a guilt verdict or a prosecution to make a claim.
+You do not need a guilty verdict or a prosecution to make a claim.

 What evidence do I need?

-You can make a claim to CICA even if you do not know who committed the crime.
-However, you will need to show that a crime took place.
-It will help if you reported the incident promptly to the police and assisted the police with their enquiries, for example, by making a statement or being willing to attend an identity parade if asked to do so.
+You can claim through the CICA even if you do not know who committed the crime.
+However, you will need to be able to show that a crime took place.
+It will help if you reported the incident promptly to the police and assisted the police with their enquiries.
+This could include making a statement or being willing to attend an identity parade if asked to do so.

 How much compensation will I receive?

 Ask for an application form from your local police station or apply online via the CICA website.
-You must make a claim within two years of the incident unless you are making an application on behalf of a child.
+You will need to start a claim within two years of the incident unless you are making an application on behalf of a child.

-CICA takes up to one year to assess claims.
-If you are successful, a claims officer will write to inform you of CICA's decision and confirm how much compensation you will receive.
+The CICA takes up to one year to assess claims.
+If you are successful, a claims officer will write to inform you of the CICA's decision and confirm how much compensation you will receive.

 Your solicitor will fight for the best possible compensation settlement for you, the highly-experienced panel of solicitors have an excellent track record of winning criminal injury claims.